anishjha93/zerocode-wiki/YAML-DSL-For-Test-Scenarios.md

 * [JSON to YAML and YAML to JSON Conversion](#json-to-yaml-and-yaml-to-json)

 ## Introduction
-Many projects need to orchestrate their automation scenarios in YAML due to its easy human-readable format.
+YAML is a human-readable format to configure/declare the outcome of a system.
+Many projects orchestrate their automation scenarios using YAML due to its easy readable/manageable format(e.g. Kubernetes/Docker provides declarative/configurable `.yml` files to manage the containers).
 Zerocode provides the super-easy way to achieve this using YAML.

 ## A Test Scenario in YAML DSL format
 For example, if we have an `GET` API `/api/v1/search/persons` which returns the Http status as `200` and the below response payload,